grimmelm/ctech404/ctech401/module_2/e2_terminal_order_of_ops/exercise_specs.md

 ## Exercise Instructions

-Enter the following expressions into the Python interpreter. <b>
+Enter the following expressions into the Python interpreter. <br>
-Try modifying some of these expressions and note the difference in output.<b>
+Try modifying some of these expressions and note the difference in output.<br>
-You can also experiment with python expressions and write your own.<b>
+You can also experiment with python expressions and write your own.<br>

 2 * 20 + (7 - 4) * 5